 Palo Alto Buddhist Temple Senior Organizations

-Calendar of Events for 2017
+Tentative Calendar of Events for 2020

-First Quarterly Luncheon - February 11
+First Quarterly Luncheon - March 7

-Second Quarterly Luncheon - May 6
+Second Quarterly Luncheon - TBD

 Casino Trip - TBD

-Bonenkai - December 9
+Bonenkai - December 12

 In April 1988, Tomonikai held its first weekly session at the Temple, from 10 am to 2 pm.
 These senior Temple members meet for religious, social and fun activities every Wednesday.
 Every third Wednesday of the month, they enjoy a service in Japanese, followed by a purchased bento box lunch.
 On all of the other Wednesdays, special lunches are prepared by the Helping Hands group.
 They enjoy playing Mah Jong, Hana, doing puzzles, bingo, reading, chatting with each other and enjoying the many snacks that they bring to share.
-Current active leaders are Etsuko Yano, Yoshio and Eunice Yanari, Emi Hamai and Pauline Ogasawara.

 This group started making lunches for Tomonikai in October 1999.
 Additionally, the crafts group makes scarves, hats, blankets, lovely greeting cards and decorate gift bags for a local charitable group.
 They also make many items to sell at the PABT annual Artistry Faire.
 Other Helping Hands activities include monthly bingo, line dancing to promote physical exercise and Hana and bridge to provide exercise for the mind.
 Helping Hands provides an opportunity for friendship, working together, learning new skills, and having fun.
 All Palo Alto Temple members are welcome to join.